Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 1. Go to: https://bintray.com/kong/kong-enterprise-edition-aws.
 2. Select the `aws` folder.
 Kong Enterprise versions are listed in reverse chronological order.
 3. Select the latest Kong version from the list.
-4. From the Kong version detail page, select the **Files** tab and click the dist folder.
+4. From the Kong version detail page, select the **Files** tab and click the distribution folder.
 5. Save the RPM file available: e.g. `kong-enterprise-edition-1.3.0.1.aws.rpm`
 6. Copy the RPM file to your home directory on the Amazon Linux 2 system.
 You may use a command like: